 Few individuals have so impacted the lives of individuals in America and around the world as Henry Ford.
 Henry grew up in rural Michigan and as an adult remained nostalgic about the rural way of life that he experienced.
 He loved to tinker, but dislike the hard work involved in farming and academic study.
 He was as a result poorly educated and left school at 15 nearly illiterare.
 He seems to have been rather lazy as a boy and that did not change as he grew older.
 A rather surprising trait in a man who was to become a champion of American industry.
 Ford was so consistently right about mechanics and manufacturing that he thought he was knew about a wide range of toics that he knew nothing about.

-He attended a one-room school.
+Henry attended a one-room school when he was not needed on the farm.
 He showed little interest in school, however, and as a result was poorly educated.
 He left school at 15 nearly illiterare.
 He seems to have been rather lazy as a boy and that did not change as he grew older.
 [Brinkley] A rather surprising trait in a man who was to become a champion of American industry.

 Henry Ford is best known for the the Model "T" Ford and his inovative assessmbly lines which enabled the mass production of the automobile.
 It was not Ford that invented the automobile or the assembly line.
 Ford's genbius was to put the two together and in the process transformed America more than any other ndustrialist.
 It was Ford who first set up an assembly line to mass profuce automobiles.
 From 1909 to 1927, the Ford Motor Company built more than 15 million Model T cars.
 The Model "T" brought the automobile within the price range of the average American worker.
 Not understood at the time was the enormous consequence of this development.
 This changed the face of America and cities as was a key step in creating the American car-culture.
 Cities began to devlop around the automobile which became the very center of the country's econonomy and had profound consequences for the American life style, affecting work, leisure, sexuality, archetecture, music, movies, and much more.
 Both the automobile and mass-consumerism played a key role in making modern America.
 It also led to a massive expansion of the automobile industry and American industry in general.
 Besides the economib and social ramifications, the industrial jugernaught that Ford and the Model-T helped create would be a central factor in defeating the totalitarian powers that arose after World War I.